Website and Resources Links

 The Stroke Network - is a world wide internet based support and information service.
 You can chat online, receive newsletters and ask advice.

 The Society for Neuroscience is a not for profit membership organisation of scientists and physicians who study the brain and nervous system.
-They have a valuable educational resource titled "Brain Facts " which is designed for the general public as an introduction to neuroscience and is a suitable resource for both High School aged students and Adults.
+They have a number of publications with up to date information.

 Ohio Valley Center for Brain Injury Prevention and Rehabilitation - Rehabilitation centre for people with traumatic brain injury which specialises in drug and alcohol prevention and rehabilitation.